Tag: evil

 2) How should you respond when someone attacks (whether actual or perceived) a firmly held belief?
 Do you?

-3) How do you handle people when they honestly come to a different conclusion on what the Scriptures say than you do?
+3) How do you handle people when they honestly come to a different conclusion on what the say than you do?
 What happens when the resulting behavior from those different conclusions appears to be in conflict?

 • Heart and Purpose